Frank McLintock: Brentford

-He was appointed as manager of Brentford in February 1984, with the "Bees" second-from-bottom in the Third Division.
+He was appointed as manager of Brentford in February 1984, with the Bees second-from-bottom in the Third Division.
 His more successful signings included defender Terry Evans, midfielder Andy Sinton and forward Robbie Cooke.
 He took Brentford to the final of the Football League Trophy in 1985, where they were beaten 3–1 by Wigan Athletic.
 He resigned in January 1987, and was replaced by Steve Perryman.

-He worked as assistant manager to John Docherty at Millwall from July 1987 to February 1990, helping the "Lions" to win promotion as champions of the Second Division in 1987–88.
+He worked as assistant manager to John Docherty at Millwall from July 1987 to February 1990, helping the Lions to win promotion as champions of the Second Division in 1987–88.

 Later and personal life

-Mclintock found success as an after dinner speaker, and as a pundit for BBC Radio and at Sky Sports where he spent 12 years working with Rodney Marsh, George Best and Clive Allen.
+McLintock found success as an after dinner speaker, and as a pundit for BBC Radio and at Sky Sports where he spent 12 years working with Rodney Marsh, George Best and Clive Allen.
 He also worked as a sports agent in the 1990s.
-In 2000 he helped form and began running H&M Security Services Ltd, with two partners, a company providing private security for a wealth of blue chip clients, only resigning as a Director in 2019 on the death of his wife Barbara.
+In 2000, he helped form and began running H&M Security Services Ltd, with two partners, a company providing private security for a wealth of blue chip clients, only resigning as a Director in 2019 on the death of his wife.

-He maintained his love of Arsenal with a Corporate Box at the Old Highbury Stadium, upgrading, when they moved across the railway tracks to the Emirates Stadium, the former Captain is recognised as a true club supporter.
-He was an astute businessman, buying a pub and became an investor in prime residential property originally in his playing days his interest continued and he focused on the Buy-to-let sector.
+He maintained his love of Arsenal with a corporate box at Highbury, upgrading, when they moved across the railway tracks to the Emirates Stadium, the former captain is recognised as a true club supporter.
+He was an astute businessman, buying a pub, and became an investor in prime residential property originally in his playing days his interest continued and he focused on the buy-to-let sector.

-Mclintock was married to his late wife Barbara Warner (b1937) who was from Leicester (1963 - 2019) for over 55 years, the couple had four sons: Neil, Iain, Scott and Jamie.
+From 1963 to 2019, McLintock was married to Barbara Warner, a native of Leicester.
+The couple had four sons.

 He has written two autobiographies, the first, That's The Way The Ball Bounces in 1969 and subsequently, True Grit in 2006.